The Lower Merion Soccer Club is the result of the merger of four small soccer

 Cannibals defeating CASA (Harrisburg) in the Cup final of their age group.
 The Roadkill also

 March.
-This tournament, played in Richmond, Virginia, is considered the Premier Tournament
+This tournament, played in Richmond, Virginia, was considered the Premier Tournament

 for the Regional championships.
 The U-13A Arsenal dropped a 2-1 decision in their EPYSA